-use the Sussex Behaviour Grids to think about the impact of this/these behaviours look at previous recording, use up to date and accurate records.
+\use the Sussex Behaviour Grids to think about the impact of this/these behaviours

 What we Already Know (Baseline Data):

 Any record/s of the behaviour?
 Number of incidents?
 How often and when?
 Time of day?
 Any physical intervention used?
 Any injuries sustained (me or others)?